Aerial surveys of river habitats

-At the same time, the software also produces sediment grain size distribution maps and bathymetric maps of the river, allowing precise and auditable statistical data to be extracted from the imagery.
+At the same time, the software also produces bathymetric maps of the river and maps showing sediment grain size distribution, allowing precise and auditable statistical data to be extracted from the imagery.

 This type of mapping is often used for low flow studies or as part of an environmental impact investigation.

 Aerial surveys of coastal habitats